Dual nature of radiation and matter Class 12th Notes - Free NCERT Class 12 Physics Chapter 11 Notes - Download PDF

 Electron Emission

 The attraction forces of the ions keep free electrons inside the metal surface.
 The electrons can only get out if it has enough energy to overcome the attractive pull.
-An electron must be supplied a certain amount of energy in order to be pulled away from the metal's surface.
+An electron must be supplied with a certain amount of energy in order to be pulled away from the metal's surface.
 The work function of a metal is the minimum energy required for an electron to escape from its metal surface.

 The different types of Electron Emission are-